#340 Chicago Health Atlas: Open Data for Better Health

 RSVP required Braintree now requires all attendees to RSVP beforehandby 12:00 PM (noon).
 Walk-ins will not be allowed!

-ASL This event will have an American Sign Language interpreter.
+ASL This event will not have an American Sign Language interpreter.

 Food Food and drinks will be provided.
 We encourage attendees to bring their own water bottles to reduce waste.